-Ex-attorney general pleads to stay in Trudeau caucus
+Canada’s ex-attorney general ousted from Liberal caucus

-TORONTO (AP) — Canada’s former attorney general pleaded with her colleagues Tuesday to let her remain in the Liberal party caucus amid a scandal that has rocked Prime Minister Justin Trudeau’s government in an election year.
+TORONTO (AP) — Prime Minister Justin Trudeau ousted Canada’s former attorney general from the Liberal party caucus Tuesday amid a scandal that has rocked his government in an election year.

+Jody Wilson-Raybould tweeted that Trudeau had removed her and she will not be a Liberal candidate in the fall election.

+“I have just been informed by the Prime Minister of Canada that I am removed from the Liberal caucus and as the confirmed Vancouver Granville candidate for the Liberal Party of Canada in the 2019 federal election.
+More to come…”

-Liberal lawmakers are expected to vote as soon as Tuesday evening to oust Jody Wilson-Raybould after she publicized a secretly recorded conversation she had with Michael Wernick, Canada’s top civil servant.
+Trudeau and Liberal lawmakers met Tuesday evening to discuss Wilson-Raybould after she publicized a secretly recorded conversation she had with Michael Wernick, Canada’s top civil servant.

-Trudeau is meeting with Liberal lawmakers and will make remarks to the media after.

-Wilson-Raybould believes she was demoted from her role as attorney general and justice minister to minister of veterans’ affairs because she didn’t give in to pressure to enter into a remediation agreement with a Canadian company so that it would avoid a potentially crippling criminal prosecution.
+Wilson-Raybould believes she was demoted from her role as attorney general and justice minister to veterans’ affairs minister in January because she didn’t give in to pressure to enter into a remediation agreement with a Canadian company so that it would avoid a potentially crippling criminal prosecution.

 The scandal has led to multiple resignations and damaged the party for eight weeks.

-In a letter, Wilson-Raybould acknowledged her colleagues are enraged but said she was “trying to help protect the Prime Minister and the government from a horrible mess.”
+In a letter earlier Tuesday, Wilson-Raybould pleaded with her colleagues to remain and acknowledged her colleagues are enraged but said she was “trying to help protect the Prime Minister and the government from a horrible mess.”

 “Now I know many of you are angry, hurt, and frustrated.
 And frankly so am I, and I can only speak for myself.
-I am angry, hurt, and frustrated because I feel and believe I was upholding the values that we all committed to,” Wilson-Raybould wrote to colleagues.
+I am angry, hurt, and frustrated because I feel and believe I was upholding the values that we all committed to,” Wilson-Raybould wrote to colleagues earlier Tuesday.

 “Ultimately the choice that is before you is about what kind of party you want to be a part of, what values it will uphold, the vision that animates it, and indeed the type of people it will attract and make it up.”